 - Pain in one or more major internal organs

-Like all cases of spinal stenosis or foraminal stenosis, your physician may recommend several conservative treatments to ease the pain of thoracic stenosis.
-These treatments can range from rest, massage and physical therapy to exercise, medications and injections.
-For many patients, the pain medication and steroid injections offer the most effective pain relief.
+Like all cases of spinal stenosis or foraminal stenosis, your doctor may recommend several conservative treatments to ease the pain of thoracic stenosis.
+These treatments can range from rest, massage and physical therapy to low-impact exercises, pain medications and epidural steroid injections, which are often the most effective options for pain relief.